 This course will address select topics in health care management.
 The purpose of the course is to provide the student with an understanding of how applying managerial techniques can improve the delivery of high quality healthcare.
 Topics may include (but are not limited to) health law, epidemiology, marketing, finance, comparative health care systems, and public policy.
 Course assignments may include case studies, research and field interviews of acknowledged experts in the field.

-This course presents an exploration of entrepreneurship in its many forms and manifestations.
+This course presents an exploration of corporate entrepreneurship in its many forms and manifestations.
 In addition to entrepreneurship, the course will deal with innovation, venturing, and new product development.
-Topics will include processes, management practices, organizational culture, current practices and trends, and opportunities within a corporate environment.
+Topics will include processes, management practices, organizational culture, and opportunities within a corporate environment.

 MBA-591.
 Strategic Management and Policy